yiisoft/docs/guide/en/runtime/logging.md

 Yii framework code.

 The `__METHOD__` constant evaluates as the name of the method (prefixed with the fully qualified class name) where the constant appears.
-For example, it is equal to the string `'App\\Service\\MyService::serve'` if the above line of code is called within this method.
+For example, it's equal to the string `'App\\Service\\MyService::serve'` if the above line of code is called within this method.

 > Info: The logging methods described above are actually shortcuts to the [[\Psr\Log\LoggerInterface::log()]].

-Note that PSR-3 package provides `\Psr\Log\NullLogger` class that provides the same set of methods but does not log anything.
+Note that PSR-3 package provides `\Psr\Log\NullLogger` class that provides the same set of methods but doesn't log anything.
 That means that you don't have to check if logger is configured with `if ($logger !== null)` and, instead, can assume that logger is always present.